Women in Russia

-Women in Russian society have a rich and varied history during numerous regimes throughout the centuries.
-It is important to note that since Russia is a multicultural society, the experiences of women in Russia vary significantly across ethnic, religious, and social lines.
-The life of an ethnic Russian woman can be dramatically different from the life of other minority women like Bashkir, Chechen, or Yakuts (Sakha) woman; just as the life of a woman from a lower-class rural family can be different from the life of a woman from an upper-middle-class urban family.
+Women in Russia have a rich and varied history during numerous regimes throughout the centuries.
+Since Russian society is multicultural, the experiences of women in Russia vary significantly across ethnic, religious, and social lines.
+The life of an ethnic Russian woman can be dramatically different from the life of women of minority groups like the Bashkirs and the life of a woman from a lower-class rural family can be different from the life of a woman from an upper-middle-class urban family.
 Nevertheless, a common historical and political context provides a framework for speaking about women in Russia in general.

 History

-Archaeological evidence suggests that the present day territory of Russia was inhabited since prehistoric times: 1.5-million-year-old Oldowan flint tools were discovered in the Afeganistão Dagestan Akusha region of the north Caucasus, demonstrating the presence of early humans in Russia from a very early time.
+Archaeological evidence suggests that the present day territory of Russia was inhabited since prehistoric times: 1.5-million-year-old Oldowan flint tools were discovered in the Afghanistan-Dagestan Akusha region of the north Caucasus, demonstrating the presence of early humans in Russia from a very early time.
 The direct ancestors of Russians are the Eastern Slavs and the Finnic peoples.
 For most of the 20th century, the history of Russia is essentially that of the Soviet Union.
 Its fall in 1991 led, as in most of the former communist bloc countries of Eastern Europe, to an economic collapse and other social problems.

 Women in Russia are not a monolithic group, because the country itself is very diverse: there are almost 200 national/ethnic groups in Russia (77.7% being Russians - as of 2010), and although most of the population is (at least nominally) Christian Orthodox, other religions are present too, such as Islam (approximately 6% - see Islam in Russia).

 Famous women in Russian history include Anna of Russia, Elizabeth of Russia, Catherine the Great, and Yekaterina Vorontsova-Dashkova.